sylvaingi/meteor-smartfile/README.md

 });
 ```
 **basePath** is optional and defines the root directory on SmartFile the package will
 use for read and write operations.
-If undefined, the root directory on SmartFile will be used.
+If not specified, the root directory on SmartFile will be used.

-**publicRootUrl** is optional, if defined it must correspond to a `https://file.ac/XXXXXXX/` URL
+**publicRootUrl** is optional, it must be a `https://file.ac/XXXXXXX/` URL of a SmartFile link
-of a SmartFile link pointing to your *basePath*.
-Links are useful for public access
+pointing to your *basePath*.
+Links are useful for public access (i.e. the browser fetching uploaded files on SmartFile),
-(i.e. the browser fetching uploaded files on SmartFile), they can be created through the [UI](https://app.smartfile.com) or via the REST API.
+they can be created through the [UI](https://app.smartfile.com) or via the REST API.

 #### Client configuration